6 min read

 Does it mean that we are doomed to have negative thoughts and stress about the past and future because of the brain’s Default Mode Network?

-Dawson Church, founder of the National Institute for Integrative Healthcare in the U.S., studied mystics’ brains and found that they could shut them down when they entered the present moment.
+Dawson Church, the founder of the National Institute for Integrative Healthcare in the U.S., studied mystics’ brains and found that they could shut them down when they entered the present moment.

 It turns out, you can hack your brain and shut it down to achieve extraordinary states of happiness and bliss by activating happy chemicals in your brain.

-Scanning the Brain of the Mystic
+Scanning the brain of the mystic

 Forget the self and you will fear nothing … our lot in life is to … be hurled into inconceivable new worlds.